Sarah-Bue/budget-buddy/README.md

 - This would add a display of the remaining budget in each expense view, allowing users to plan their spending accordingly.
 - Color coding could be added to provide feedback on over- or underspending.

+### Editing and Deleting Inputs

+- This would give users the option to select one of their inputs and edit or remove it after it has been confirmed and saved to Google Sheets.
+- Another feature might be to allow users to clear all expenses, thus resetting the tracker to zero.

 #### Personalization

 - In a new menu, users will be asked to define their own income and expense categories, rather than pick from a predefined list.
 - Users will be able to set monthly and / or category budgets.
+- An intro screen might be added to ask users to input their name, which could then be used to address them throughout the program.

 #### GUI